johannesvedder/await-workflow/CONTRIBUTING.md

     run: echo "${{ steps.test-action.outputs.time }}"
 ```

-## Publishing a new release
+## Publishing a New Release

-This project includes a helper script designed to streamline the process of
+This project includes a helper script, [`script/release`](./script/release)
-tagging and pushing new releases for GitHub Actions.
+designed to streamline the process of tagging and pushing new releases for
+GitHub Actions.

 GitHub Actions allows users to select a specific version of the action to use,
 based on release tags.
-Our script simplifies this process by performing the
+This script simplifies this process by performing the
 following steps:

 1. **Retrieving the latest release tag:** The script starts by fetching the most